withmensah/foodhub-orders/README.md

 ## Data Description

-The data contains the different data related to a food order.
+The data contains different data related to a food order.
 The detailed data dictionary is given below.

 ### Data Dictionary